nilsmehlhorn/blog/posts/ts-react-ssr-webpack/index.md

 - Performance improvements via library replacements
 - Integration with React routing

+Join my mailing list and I'll notify you of any updates.
+Also, you can connect with me on [Twitter](https://twitter.com/n_mehlhorn) or [LinkedIn](https://www.linkedin.com/in/nils-mehlhorn/).

-Leave a comment below if anything is unclear or you have a suggestion for improving the setup.
+Leave a comment below if anything is unclear or if you have a suggestion for improving the setup.